nervosnetwork/fiber-website/src/pages/docs/getting-started/simple-game.md

 For a production environment and more advanced use cases, consider implementing:

 - Channel opening logic with player matching
-- Final scores are settled on-chain when the game ends including proper channel close
+- On-chain settlement of final scores when the game ends, including proper channel closure
 - Error handling for insufficient channel balance
 - Security measures for channel management
 - Multi-player token pools
 - Conditional payments based on game achievements
-- Asset trading through Fiber Network channels
+- Assets trading through Fiber network channels
 - ...

 Happy coding, and enjoy building your blockchain-enabled games!